chapel-lang/chapel/doc/rst/language/spec/statements.rst

     expression 'as' identifier
     expression

-Classes or records that wish to be used as context managers must define two special methods, and implement the ``contextManager`` interface.
-The code sample below turns a record type named ``IntWrapper`` into a context manager and then uses it in a manage statement.
+Classes or records that wish to be used as context managers must implement the ``contextManager`` interface.
+This is done by definings two special methods, and by adjusting the declaration of the class or record to say that it implements ``contextManager``.
+The code sample below declares a context manager record type named ``IntWrapper`` and then uses it in a manage statement.

    *Example (manage1.chpl)*.